swedenconnect/technical-framework/17 - XML Profile for Signature Validation Tokens.md

 When SVT is provided for XML signatures then one SVT SHALL be provided for each XML signature.

-An SVT embedded within the XML signature element SHALL be placed in a  `<svt:SignatureValidationToken>` as defined in [section 2.1.1](#signaturevalidationtoken-signature-property).
+An SVT embedded within the XML signature element SHALL be placed in a  `<svt:SignatureValidationToken>` element as defined in [section 2.1.1](#signaturevalidationtoken-signature-property).

 <a name="signaturevalidationtoken-signature-property"></a>
 ### 2.1.1.
 SignatureValidationToken Signature Property

 The `<svt:SignatureValidationToken>` element SHALL be placed in a `<ds:SignatureProperty>` element in accordance with \[[XMLDsig](xmldsig)\].
 The `<ds:SignatureProperty>` element SHALL be placed inside a `<ds:SignatureProperties>` element inside a `<ds:Object>` element inside a `<ds:Signature>` element.

+Note: \[[XMLDsig](xmldsig)\] requires the Target attribute to be present in `<ds:SignatureProperty>`, referencing the signature targeted by this signature property.
+If an SVT is added to a signature that do not have an Id attribute, implementations SHOULD add an Id attribute to the `<ds:Signature>` element and reference that Id in the Target attribute.

 The `<svt:SignatureValidationToken>` element is defined by the following XML Schema: